developer-zebra/developer-zebra-site/src/ppc/2-2/guide/setup/index.md

 4. Installation is complete.
 5. Open PPC client app.
 6. A message displays requesting for permission: "Allow PowerPrecision Console to make and manage phone calls?"
 Accept the permission to allow the device to register to the server with the device serial number.
 7. PPC client app is opened.
-A PPC notification message is displayed in the device notifications drawer.
+On Android O or higher devices, a PPC notification message is displayed in the device notifications drawer.
 This notification cannot be dismissed, indicating that PPC is running in the background.
 <img style="height:350px" src="Notifications_PPC.png"/>
 _Figure 11.
 PPC client notification_ <br>